Dendrobium crumenatum

 Dendrobium crumenatum, commonly called pigeon orchid, or 木石斛 (mu shi hu) is an epiphytic orchid in the family Orchidaceae and is native to Asia, Southeast Asia, New Guinea and Christmas Island.
-It has two rows on leaves along its pseudobulb and relatively large but short-lived, strongly scented white flowers.
+It has two rows of leaves along its pseudobulb and relatively large but short-lived, strongly scented white flowers.
 It usually grows in exposed positions in lowland rainforest and coastal scrub.